New York School of Poets

 Having trouble writing a poem?
 Try writing an “anti-poem.”

-One of my Christmas windfalls brought The Collected Poems of Frank O’Hara to my door.
-So far I’ve only read the introduction by John Ashbery.
+For inspiration, you might delve into The Collected Poems of Frank O’Hara.
+My copy features an introduction written by fellow poet John Ashbery (pictured).
 In it, Ashbery details O’Hara’s penchant for writing whatever, whenever.
 Frank also had a habit of losing his poems.
 They were that slapdash.

 By way of evidence, Ashbery quotes a few lines from various O’Hara poems.
 Given the body of evidence (read: a lot), it was easy to do.
 We see O’Hara writing stream of consciousness.
 O’Hara having fun.
 O’Hara not O’Caring.